xopxe/ahsm/README.md

 }
 ```

 In this case, `t1` will trigger a change from state `s1` to state `s2` whenever events `'an_event'` or `'another_event'` are emitted.
-This transition also has an effect function, called on transition traversal with the event that triggered it as a parameter.
+This transition also has an effect function, called on transition traversal, with the event that triggered it as a parameter.

 Events can be of any type.
 For example, you can use a table to create a singleton-like object to avoid clashes between events.
 For example: